 One thing to note is that a lot of museums in London are free to enter, which might sway your decision.

-Both cities have an underground metro system that is the most efficient way of getting around.
-In London it’s the Underground, or the tube as the locals call it, and in NYC it’s the subway.
+Both New York city and London have an underground public transport system that is the most efficient way of getting around.
+In London it’s the Underground, or the London tube as the locals call it, and in NYC it’s the subway.
 This is the fastest type of transport in both cities, considering that the traffic above ground is extremely dense.

 Is one better than the other?
 Well, that depends on what your priorities are.
 NYC subway is cheaper, it features more track length and more stops, although it actually services a smaller area.
 Also, the subway operates 24/7, so New York has the advantage of offering quick and efficient public transport at any hour.